-Records of complaints regarding fluency will be kept in accordance with the processes outlined in section 7 of this policy.
+Records of complaints regarding fluency will be kept in accordance with the processes outlined in the 'Recording a complaint' section of this policy.

-14. Role of the school complaints unit (SCU)
+14. Role of the DfE

 If a complainant remains dissatisfied once the complaint procedure has been completed, they have the right to refer their complaint to the Secretary of State.